swedha333/Image_Processing/README.md

 ### Step4:
 Set the pixels to display the ROI
 ### Step5:
-Perform bit wise conjunction of the two arrays
+Perform bit wise conjunction of the two arrays  using bitwise_and
 ### Step6:
 Display the segmented ROI from an image.
 ## II)Perform handwritting detection in an image